 K. Flo Razowsky is a photographer, artist and community organizer based in Minneapolis, MN.
 Flo has worked in occupied Palestine with the International Solidarity Movement, is a national organizer for the International Jewish anti-Zionist Network and a co-founder of Witness Bahrain.

 Karina Goulordava is Communication Manager for The Great Book Robbery Project.

-American (New Englander); Muslim; B.A., M.A. in political science; former ISM volunteer in the West Bank
+American (New Englander); Muslim; A.B., M.A. in political science; former ISM volunteer in the West Bank

 - Kate Gould (1)

 Director of Advocacy and Outreach for Just Foreign Policy

 - Kate Raphael (1)

 Kate Raphael is a Bay Area based human rights activist and journalist and is a member of Queers Undermining Israeli Apartheid (QUIT) and Witness Bahrain.

 Kathy Shapiro is a member of VTJP.
 She works in international women's health, now as a consultant, and lives in Vermont.